lariel-fernandes/mlopus/README.md

   - Support for nested tags/params/metrics and JSON-encoded tags/params for non-scalar types.
   - Not dependent on env vars, global vars or a single global active run.

+- **Artifact Schemas**:
+  - Packaging framework for models and datasets.
+  - Can be used with or without MLflow and/or Kedro.
+  - Schemas can be registered by alias at the experiment, run, model or model version.
+  - Artifacts catalog for type-safe, configuration-based artifact loading/downloading in serving applications.

 Check the [tutorials](https://github.com/lariel-fernandes/mlopus/tree/main/examples)
 for a friendly walkthrough of (almost) everything you can do with MLOpus.